Krys333/BlogCodebase/content/posts/2023-04-10-iac-through-anecdote.md

 - Regularly scale it up, or down, as and when you need it.
 - Build stuff with a team (easily).
 - Manage complexity of a very big project with ease.
 - Choose whether your block set is wooden, plastic, or metal.
-Think using Google, AWS, Azure.
+Think using GCP, AWS, or Azure.
 - Or even tear the building down quickly without leaving anything behind!

 ![Building blocks](/images/blocks-thumbnail.jpg)

 This is what IaC (in context of Terraform) gives us.
 It is a tool that enables us to efficiently manage our infrastructure.
 To really drive the point home I have a list of technical points that correspond to the one above.

-- <strong>Consistency and Reproducibility.</strong> Infrastructure deployments are predictable and consistent across different environments, reducing human error.
+- **Consistency and Reproducibility.** Infrastructure deployments are predictable and consistent across different environments, reducing human error.
-- <strong>Scalability and Agility.</strong> Automation enables easy scaling up or down of infrastructure resources and quick replication of environments.
+- **Scalability and Agility.** Automation enables easy scaling up or down of infrastructure resources and quick replication of environments.
-- <strong>Version Control and Collaboration.</strong> Infrastructure configurations can be treated as code, enabling versioning, change tracking, and seamless collaboration among team members.
+- **Version Control and Collaboration.** Infrastructure configurations can be treated as code, enabling versioning, change tracking, and seamless collaboration among team members.

 ## Conclusion